Kode-Kun/Kode-Kun/README.md

 I also like working on games, and I do some [3D modelling](https://www.artstation.com/av01d) on the side.

-I have a passion for Linux and FOSS in general.
-I use Linux on all my machines, both for development and daily PC usage (including gaming).
+I have a passion for Linux and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) (Free and Open Source Software) in general.
+I use Linux on all my machines, both for development and daily PC usage.
 I also try to use FOSS everywhere I possibly can.
 Whether it's for programming, gaming, music making or art, I always prioritize software that respects the user.